Supraboy981322/ELH/README.md

 >[!WARNING]
 >HIGHLY EXPERIMENTAL AND EARLY DEVELOPMENT!

-Freely embed various programming languages into HTML; like PHP, but without PHP.
+Freely embed various programming languages into HTML; like PHP, but with more than just PHP.

 ---